 Portugal is one of the most spectacular places to visit in Europe for a reason.
 Whether it’s surfing on a beach in Algarve, exploring castles and palaces in Sintra, or admiring traditional ceramic tiles (azulejos) on the cobblestones streets of Porto — the delightful art, history, and nature of this country are simply remarkable.
 A trip to Portugal takes you right into the most colorful chapters of a history book as well as the most exciting pages of an outdoor magazine!

 You may have already heard a lot about the tourist hotspots of Lisbon, Porto, Sintra, or Algarve, but there are infinite hidden gems in this country too.
-To name a few — make sure to not miss Azores, a volcanic archipelago nicknamed “the Hawaii of the Atlantic”; the historic city of Guimarães, the birthplace of Portugal; the vibrant town of Óbidos; the coastal vibes of Cascais; the quaint little village of Monsanto, which is built around a rock, and the unique Aveiro, the ‘Venice of Portugal’.
+To name a few — make sure to not miss Azores, a volcanic archipelago nicknamed “the Hawaii of the Atlantic”; the historic city of Guimarães, the birthplace of Portugal; the vibrant town of Óbidos; the beaches of Ericeira; the coastal vibes of Cascais; the quaint little village of Monsanto, which was built around a rock; the wineries of the Douro Valley, and the unique Aveiro, the ‘Venice of Portugal’.

 Best time to visit Portugal: July & August for beaches / April, May, June & September for cities in general